 Federal agencies often develop and issue rules and regulations to help clarify how certain laws should be applied and enforced.
 In doing so, they must comply with the Administrative Procedure Act (APA).
 Some litigation has ensued in which offenders argue that certain sex offender registration and notification requirements under SORNA should not be applied to them due to the Attorney General's failure to comply with the procedural requirements set forth by the APA.
-There is currently a circuit split over whether the Attorney General properly complied with the APA in enacting the interim rule applying SORNA to offenders who committed sex offenses prior to its passage.
-Applying SORNA to offenders who committed sex offenses prior to its passage.
+There is currently a circuit split over whether the Attorney General properly complied with the APA in he was convicted of "computer-aided solicitation of a minor" in Louisiana, does not violate the Equal Protection Clause because the Louisiana crime is comparable to the Virginia crime of taking indecent liberties with a child and the offender was not treated differently than a Virginia defendant who is convicted of a similar crime in Virginia), cert. denied, 142 S. Ct.
+1161 (2022).

-240 In re Gadlin, 477 P.3d 594, 596 (Cal.
+&lt;sup>243 In re Gadlin, 477 P.3d 594, 596 (Cal.
 2020) (holding that the California Department of Corrections and Rehabilitation regulations, which prohibit nonviolent sex offenders from seeking early parole consideration, violate the California Constitution).

-Commonwealth v.
+&lt;sup>244 Commonwealth v.
 Torsilieri, 232 A.3d 567, 587-88 (Pa.
 2020) (remanding to determine whether presumption that sex offenders pose a high risk of committing additional sex offenses requiring lifetime registration violates offenders' due process right to reputation under Pennsylvania Constitution); Commonwealth v.
+Torsilieri, No. 15-CR-0001570-2016 (Pa.
+Ct.
+Common Pleas Aug.
+22) (holding that Pennsylvania SORNA's irrebuttable presumption that sex offenders pose a high risk of committing additional sex offenses requiring lifetime registration violates an individual's due process right to reputation under the Pennsylvania Constitution), appeal docketed, No. 97 MAP 2022 (Pa.
+Sept.
+19, 2022); Commonwealth v.
 Morgan, 258 A.3d 1147, 1157 (Pa.
 Super.
 Ct.
-2021) (holding that the sexually violent predator designation under Pennsylvania law does not violate an offender's right to reputation under the Pennsylvania Constitution because the hearing procedure comports with due process and Subchapter I is narrowly tailored to a compelling state purpose of protecting the public from those who have been found to be dangerously mentally ill).
+2021) (holding that the sexually violent predator designation under Pennsylvania law does not violate an offender's right to reputation under the Pennsylvania Constitution offender's right to reputation under the Pennsylvania law does not violate an offender's right to reputation under the Pennsylvania law does not violate an offender's right to reputation under the Pennsylvania law does not violate an offender's right to reputation under the Pennsylvania law does not violate an offender's right to reputation under the Pennsylvania Constitution because the hearing procedure comports with due process and Subchapter I is narrowly tailored to a compelling state purpose of protecting the public from those who have been found to be dangerously mentally ill).

-Commonwealth v.
+&lt;sup>245 Commonwealth v.
 Nieman, 84 A.3d 603, 605 (Pa.
 2013) (holding that legislation amending state's sex offender registration and notification laws violated the "single subject" rule of the state constitution and striking the same).
 5 U.S.C. § 553.
 Under the Administrative Procedure Act, agencies are generally required to follow certain rules in promulgating rules, including procedural requirements.
 However, under the APA's "good cause" exception, an agency can bypass the notice and comment requirement "if the agency for good cause finds" that compliance would be "impracticable, unnecessary, or contrary to the public interest."
 Id.